Because of your generous donations, the Sandpiper PTO is able to FULLY FUND the following:

 • Garden Club $500

 The largest single item of the PTO budget goes to our Teacher Grants.
 Every teacher at Sandpiper is given grant money to reimburse them for necessary items for their classrooms.
 The district provides very little for our kids' classrooms.
-With your generous support, we reimbursed $11,225 to our committed teachers to build our classrooms.
+With your generous support, we will reimburse $16,500 to our committed teachers to build our classrooms.
 Our teachers express their deep thanks for this ongoing support.

 Here is what some of our teachers had to say about Teacher Grants: